 Act of God

-A natural occurrence, such as earthquake or typhoon.
+A natural occurrence, such as earthquake or hurricane.

 Contract of indemnity

-Property insurance that restores the insured to his original financial condition after suffering a loss.
+Property insurance that restores the insured to their original financial condition after a loss happens.

 Increased cost of construction

-Covers the additional cost of rebuilding a damaged or destroyed building where local laws require rebuilding with more expensive materials, services or methods.
+Added costs of rebuilding a damaged or destroyed building where local laws require the use of more expensive materials, services or methods than the original.
+This may also be referred to as building ordinance or law coverage.

 Malicious mischief